kristjanv001/leetcode/README.md

 hashmap container, sliding window

-1. Start and end pointers at 0, current and max length variables
+1. Start and end pointers at 0 and max length variable
 2. Loop over str until the end pointer
 3. If character is not in hashmap, then store it, increment end pointer and compare max length (use max function)
 4. If not, then remove the re-curring character and increment start pointer